saifb/saifb.github.io/README.md

 - Recent Work
 - Contact Me

-Please let me know if you think I should include anything else or if you have feedback for the site.
+Feel free to reach out if you have feedback, or would like to get in touch.
 Cheers!

 contact@saifbillah.com